-Swamp Park National Recreation Trail is 20.6 miles long (one way), backcountry type trail that is frequented by hikers, equestrians, and bikers especially from April to September.
-It’s moderately difficult but interestingly long and serene with light to moderate traffic.
-The average grade is 12%.
+Swamp Park National Recreation Trail is a 20.6 miles long (one way), backcountry-type trail that is frequented by hikers, equestrians, and bikers especially from April to September.
+It’s moderately difficult as the average grade is 12% but interestingly long and serene with light to moderate traffic.

 The trail begins at Mad Creek Trailhead.
 Begin your hike along Mad Creek and through a canyon landscape for a mile and a half.
 A while after the narrow part of the canyon, a large meadow will greet you.
 Here, you will come to pass Saddle Trail and Mad Creek Ranger Station.
 Onwards, the canyon narrows down again as the trail ascends to Mount Zirkel Wilderness.

 While on the designated wilderness area, note that mountain bikes are prohibited.
 Biking is only allowed from either end of the trail to the boundary of the wilderness and vise versa.
 Stay on the trail as it crosses Mad Creek, Elk Park Trail, and cross Mad Creek again.

 Continue on a consistent climb through a number of switchbacks until you pass Red Dirt Trail and out the wilderness.
 Shortly before a mile, cross Mad Creek and reenter the wilderness again.
 The trail goes on passing at Luna Lake Trail and recrossing Mad Creek before it enters Swamp Park.